Skip to main content

 Implementation Roadmap for Swedish Automotive Vehicle-to-Grid Services in California

-Electric Vehicles (EV) are undoubtedly a key piece of the solution to eliminating transport-related greenhouse gas emissions.
-However, as the number of EVs increases, so will the electricity demand.
-By 2030 around 4-5% of the share of Europe’s total electricity will be from the consumption of EVs.
-Providing this amount of electricity on-demand to a large fleet of EVs is challenging and requires heavy upscaling investment on the grid and electricity infrastructure.
+Electric Vehicles (EVs) are a key component in strategies to reduce transport-related greenhouse gas emissions.
+As the number of EVs increases, so does the electricity demand.
+By 2030, EVs are projected to account for approximately 4-5% of Europe’s total electricity consumption.
+Supplying this volume of electricity on-demand to a large fleet of EVs presents challenges, potentially requiring significant infrastructure investment in the grid and electricity supply.

-The project is a collaboration between Polestar, the Electric Power Research Institute and the California Energy Commission.
+This project was a collaboration between Polestar, the Electric Power Research Institute and the California Energy Commission.

 Project manager: Emanuella Wallin, Polestar Performance Inc